How We Turned a Shed Into Our Home Office

 - Sometimes it is helpful to visit several shed lots.
 Viewing different products and options will help you decide on exactly what you want.

 Make Sure You Fully Map Out Your Plan Before Starting

 Visit several shed lots and look at lots of different products.
-Sample many different materials and colors.
+Ask to see samples of materials and colors.
 Consider the costs of potential upgrades like windows, insulation, and various interior elements.

 Why We Needed a Shed